Ak0sTib0r/UnderGrad/README.md

 - VS Code (you can either go to the end of the guide and follow the steps or install VSCode on your own from the official VSCode website: https://code.visualstudio.com/download)
 - Python (version 3.9.6) (again, you can install this from here: https://www.python.org/downloads/)

-## Part II: Setup VSCode with LaTex
+## Part II: Setup VSCode with LaTeX
 ### Step 1: Install MiKTeX

 Open Command Prompt (CMD).
 You can either type the following command in full: